 Colin said that he had learned on those trips to accept and push through the difficult emotions that came with being vulnerable because when he came out on the other side, he had amazing experiences, and he always learned new things.
 Colin has been everywhere, and he knows everyone.
 He is always surprising me with the richness of his life experience, and I suddenly realized that the richness of Colin’s life was in direct proportion to the ways that he had allowed and even invited periods of vulnerability in his life.

 A light went on in my mind as I considered this.
 I realized that in my own life I accepted vulnerability because it was the only way out of a severe emotional crisis.
 I viewed my acceptance of vulnerability as something that had been forced upon me.
 In talking to Colin, I realized that he had learned to embrace vulnerability as a gift.
 This suddenly made sense to me.
 I related it to the experienced of love.
-Loving a partner or a spouse is the most vulnerable position you can put yourself in.
-You allow yourself to be literally and figuratively naked before your loved one, and you never know exactly what is going to happen.
-That is the epitome of vulnerability, and the vulnerability we experience in love brings us some of the most beautiful, rewarding, and rich experiences we have.
+Loving a partner or a spouse is the most vulnerable position you can put yourself in, and the vulnerability we experience in love also brings us some of the most beautiful, rewarding, and rich experiences we have.